 This scrumptious strata packs in a rainbow of nutritious veggies in one easy-to-serve dish.
 It’s a great meal to prepare in advance!
-This recipe comes to us from our friends at the United States Potato Board.
+This recipe comes to us from our friends at Potato Goodness.

 Cooking Tip of the Week: Before you boil your potatoes, make sure the pieces are about the same size.
 This will ensure that they all finish cooking at the same time!